Pork Butt Burnt Ends

 You are going to end up with pieces that don’t quite conform to the cube shape, but you can still smoke those.

-For this recipe, I used my Masterbuilt Gravity Series 1050.
+Fire up your smoker to 250°F. For this recipe, I used my Masterbuilt Gravity Series 1050.
 It’s a gravity-fed charcoal smoker.
 For the charcoal, I used B&B Charcoal Mesquite Lump charcoal.

 You’re going to let them smoke for about 2½ to 3 hours.

 Transfer your burnt ends to the aluminum tray (be careful, they’re hot!), and then pour the barbecue sauce and butter mixture all over the top.
-Give them a good shake until each piece is well-coated in that mixture.
-Then, grab some brown sugar and sprinkle it all over the top.

 Make sure to get a good coating of the sauce on each cube.

-I like to test the temperature of at least 4 to 5 of the burnt ends and if they are all up over the 200°F mark, then I know the whole batch is good to go.
+I like to test the temperature of at least 4 to 5 of the burnt ends, and if they are all up over the 200°F mark, then I know the whole batch is good to go.

 Depending on how evenly you cut up your pork cubes, some burnt ends may reach temperature before others.